 Our JVs typically obtain secured acquisition, development and construction financing.
 Generally, we and our joint venture partners have provided varying levels of guarantees of debt or other obligations of our unconsolidated JVs.
-At September 30, 2012, these guarantees included, for certain joint ventures, construction completion guarantees, repayment guarantees and environmental indemnities.
+These guarantees include construction completion guarantees, repayment guarantees and environmental indemnities.
 We accrue for guarantees we determine are probable and reasonably estimable, but we do not record a liability for the contingent aspects of any guarantees that we determine are reasonably possible but not probable.
+As of September 30, 2013, we had no outstanding repayment guarantees.